-AVENUES FOR HOMELESS YOUTH Youth Worker Referral Form (to be sent with Youth Application Form)
+Youth Worker Referral Form (to be sent with Youth Application Form)

-First, thank you for thinking of the GLBT HHP and supporting young people as they explore housing options.
+First, thank you for thinking of ConneQT, a host home Program, and supporting young people as they explore housing options.
 Below are some expectations we have about the referral process, as well as some guidelines for sharing relevant information.
 We encourage you to read this form with/to the young person.
 The main reason for doing this is to minimize the possibility of 'setting-up' youth and hosts.
 Thank you.

-In Community - the GLBT HHP Team.
+In Community - the Avenues ConneQT team.